WE ARE OPEN AND LENDING

 The loans offered through the Small Business Administration’s 504 and 7(a) have fixed rates and variable rates, respectively.
 (There are some fixed-rate options on the 7(a)).

-The loan terms for the 504 are 20 years for real estate and ten years for an equipment loan with monthly repayment schedule.
+The loan terms for the 504 are 20 years for real estate and 10 years for an equipment loan with a monthly repayment schedule.

-The SBA 7(a) loan is twenty-five years for a commercial property, and up to 10 years for business equipment and an acquisition.
+The SBA 7(a) loan is twenty-five years for commercial property and up to 10 years for business equipment and an acquisition.

 Here is the loan overview, application process, and what you need to know about the loan repayment and the SBA 7(a) Commercial Real Estate Loans.